 FINMA’s forward-looking, prudential supervision has three main objectives:

-- Key market risks should be identified so that they may be avoided where possible.
+Key market risks should be identified so that they may be reduced where possible.

 FINMA deliberately undertakes more intensive supervision in those areas which are central to the proper functioning of the financial system.
 Financial market legislation also defines the intensity of supervision and supervisory tasks that apply in different cases.

 Specifically, FINMA is responsible for ensuring that supervised institutions comply with financial market laws, ordinances and circulars.
 FINMA’s ongoing supervisory activity focuses primarily on making certain that supervised institutions

 have sufficient liquidity

 FINMA also continuously monitors compliance with money laundering regulations and other business conduct rules.

 FINMA ensures that supervised institutions comply with financial market laws, ordinances and circulars.